CptNope/safety-app-pwa/README.md

 ## 🤝 Contributing

+**Contributions are welcome!** Visit [github.com/CptNope/safety-app-pwa](https://github.com/CptNope/safety-app-pwa) to contribute.

+### How to Contribute

+1. **Fork the repository** on GitHub
+2. **Add or correct data** in `data/reagents.json`
+3. **Test your changes** locally
+4. **Submit a pull request** with your improvements

+### What We Need

+- ✅ Additional substances with verified reagent reactions
+- ✅ Corrections to existing data (with sources)
+- ✅ Translations to other languages
+- ✅ UI/UX improvements
+- ✅ Bug fixes and performance improvements
+- ✅ Documentation updates

 ### Reporting Issues

 If you find errors in reagent data or have suggestions:
+1. Open an issue on GitHub
-1. Check existing data against trusted sources (DanceSafe, Reagent Tests UK, etc.)
+2. Check existing data against trusted sources (DanceSafe, Reagent Tests UK, etc.)
-2. Provide source references for corrections
+3. Provide source references for corrections
-3. Include substance name and reagent in question
+4. Include substance name and reagent in question

 ### Data Sources